 That being said, Telnet’s lack of security features still render it unsuitable for use with SMTP for anything other than testing.

-Streamline your email testing with Mailosaur
+Start email testing with Mailosaur

 Verifying SMTP functionality is an essential measure for any website that relies on sending emails to clients or customers.
 Telnet’s plain-text interface links up nicely with SMTP to test for connectivity.
+Try Mailosaur free for 14 days to elevate your email testing.